A list of closures and disrupted services due to demonstrations in Ottawa

 Schools

-The Ottawa-Carleton District School Board, which runs several schools near Parliament Hill, says it continues to monitor the demonstrations and traffic disruptions taking place in Ottawa.
+The Ottawa-Carleton District School Board, which runs several schools near Parliament Hill, says classes will be held in-person at all but one of its facilities on Monday.

-The school board says if it feels the ongoing disruptions will prevent access to and the safe opening of schools for students and staff on Monday, it will notify those affected.
+The board issued a Sunday evening statement saying students at Centennial Public School, located near the protest site, will shift to virtual learning on Monday.

 Business closures